AAAE Content Competition

 A competition for academic work pieces/projects that exemplify, expound upon, or align with The Wallace Foundation’s Nine Effective Practices of Audience Building.

 Give us your best content: articles, case studies, research projects, lectures, panel presentations, and other academic work that exemplifies, expounds upon, and/or aligns with the themes of the Wallace Foundation’s Nine Effective Practices of Audience Building.
 We’re looking for new perspectives and fresh voices that focus on audience building, engagement, and diversification.

 Entries must be recent work (created and/or published no earlier than 2013) and original.
 AAAE assumes no rights or ownership over submissions.
 Contestants warranty that submissions are original work and contestants retain complete ownership of all content and do not infringe on any copyrighted work.

 The Wallace Foundation's Nine Effective Practices for Building Arts Audiences

 All arts administration researchers, instructors, or practitioners are invited to submit.
 Contest participants need not be AAAE members or 2017 conference attendees.
 Advanced student entries are welcome.

 The winner will receive a $800 cash prize and one complimentary registration to the 2017 conference in Edinburgh, Scotland.
 The winner will also have the opportunity to present and discuss their winning entry at the conference.

-Entries will be reviewed by a panel of judges comprised of audience building and/or arts and culture research experts from the field.
+Entries will be reviewed by our panel of judges comprised of audience building and/or arts and culture experts from the field.